Bochyss/Radiomics-seed-based-MC/README.md

 # Radiomics-seed-based-MC
-The runable scripts scripts and configurations for seed-based morphological connectivity using radiomics features.
+The runable scripts and configurations for seed-based morphological connectivity using radiomics features.